PlantandFoodResearch/MCHap/docs/assemble.rst

 specify an input parameter per each sample.
 These files are often not necessary when a single value is suitable for all samples within the dataset.
-For example, the ploidy of all samples can be specified using the ``--ploidy`` argument.
+For example, the **ploidy** of all samples can be specified using the ``--ploidy`` argument.
-However, if there are samples with differing levels of ploidy then ``--ploidy`` argument can be a path to a plaintext file containing a list of sample identifiers and corresponding ploidy levels.
+However, the ``--ploidy`` argument can also be the location plaintext file containing a list of sample identifiers and their corresponding ploidy levels to accommodate mixed-ploidy datasets.
+Each line of this file contains a single sample identifier and its ploidy separated by a tab.

 The built-in help menu for ``mchap assemble`` will automatically be displayed if the program is called without any arguments e.g.: